 |Hybrid||180 (no green gas), 210 (with green gas)||40||20-25 (no green gas), 15-20 (with green gas)|

 Another study modelling zero emissions also found the annual cost for electrification and a hybrid system to be very similar, but the cost of hydrogen about 30% higher, reflecting the costs of producing the gas via electrolysis.
 This shows that it is currently quite unclear about which option will be the cheapest and easiest.

-Given the similarities in running costs, the Government sees both electrification and low carbon gases as genuine, viable options for a home heating system compatible with its net-zero emissions target.
-Experts agree that heat networks and biomass will also play some role in the energy transition.
+Given the similarities in running costs, the Government sees both electrification and low carbon gases as genuine, viable options for home heating systems compatible with its net-zero emissions target.
+Experts agree that heat networks and biomass will likely play some role in the energy transition.

 It seems likely that a combination of heating technology options will be needed for the UK’s heterogeneous building stock to decarbonise, with the pathway that offers the best heating performance, lowest greenhouse gas emissions and the lowest cost likely to be the ultimate choice.